SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 Source NAT, combined with selective use of floating IPs can significantly reduce the number of required addresses over a public IPv4 subnet.
 The floating IP quota also offers a finer granularity for distributing IPs among projects, though it is important to note that the routers external gateway IP which is used for the source NAT is not subject to any quotas.

-IPv4 NAT can also be used in a dual stack setup alongside a routed IPv6 subnet (source?).
+IPv4 NAT can also be used in a dual stack setup alongside a routed IPv6 subnet.

 #### Disable RBAC for Users